VideoTogether/website/en-us/guide/introduction.md

 ## Join Room

-Enter the room name and click 'Join' to automatically open the video the host is sharing
+Enter the room name and password, then click 'Join' to automatically open the video the host is sharing